 Bead Fishing For Salmon: Do Salmon Bite Beads?

-However, recent studies have even shown that salmon that enter the river to spawn will actually feed on eggs, nymphs, and pretty much anything they can.
-The study observed that salmon that fed during their spawning run had the ability to survive and spawn longer and more times.
+Recent studies have shown that some salmon that enter the river to spawn will actually feed on eggs, nymphs, and pretty much anything they can.
+The study observed that salmon that fed during their spawning run had the ability to survive and spawn longer and multiple times during their run.
 In the study, salmon eggs were the primary food found in the bellies of the salmon.

-However, I’ve also seen salmon ignore every bait thrown at them.
+However, I’ve also seen salmon completely ignore every bait thrown at them.

 Often, I think many salmon get very pressured by all the anglers chucking lures and big roe bags at them, and I have found during these conditions small less intrusive baits like flies and beads can be the only thing they will eat.
 Other guides and friends have also determined this to be true.